 Four years of Spanish and French world language, with accelerated options, are available.

-HHS has also begun a new tradition with our affiliation with Business Week and the ACES Program.
-The Americans for Competitive Enterprise System has entered into a venture providing high quality, business education experiences through a week‐long Business Week Program each fall.
+HHS also has a senior year tradition by hosting Business Week and the ACES Program.
+The Americans for Competitive Enterprise System has entered into a venture providing high quality, business education experiences through a week‐long Business Week Program each December.

 HHS has teamed with the City of Hermitage and the eCenter at Lindenpointe to offer the Entrepreneurship Academy.
-In 2016, five HHS seniors and students from neighboring districts will embark on a year‐long program that introduces them the S.T.E.A.M –Science, Technology, Engineering, Arts and Math.
+In 2018, six HHS seniors and students from neighboring districts will embark on a year‐long program that introduces them the S.T.E.A.M –Science, Technology, Engineering, Arts and Math.
 This program combines real‐world business experience with creative design.

 The Hermitage School District and Hickory High School offers a QUEST program designed to meet the needs of the gifted and talented.